ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 The helper allows users to enable PCAP and ASCII traces for the OpenFlow channel through methods ``EnableOpenFlowPcap()`` and ``EnableOpenFlowAscii()``, respectively.
-It can also enable the library internal ASCII logs through the ``EnableDatapathLogs()`` method.
+These trace files can be used to analyze the OpenFlow messages exchanged between switches and controllers that were configured by this helper using the ``Install*()`` methods.
+The helper can also enable the ``ofsoftswitch13`` library internal logging system through the ``EnableDatapathLogs()`` static method, which will dump the library log messages to an output file.

 Attributes
 ==========